Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 The algorithm has been implemented in the *BOPAlgo_CellsBuilder* class.

 Cells Builder is based on the General Fuse algorithm.
-Thus all options of the General Fuse algorithm, such as parallel processing mode, fuzzy mode, safe processing mode, gluing mode and history support are also available in this algorithm.
+Thus all options of the General Fuse algorithm (see @ref occt_algorithms_7_3a "GF Options") are also available in this algorithm.

 The requirements for the input shapes are the same as for General Fuse - each argument should be valid in terms of *BRepCheck_Analyzer* and *BOPAlgo_ArgumentAnalyzer*.